Vivian Chong

 Imposter syndrome can have a significant impact on an individual's performance.

-For most people, the imposter moments we experienced are transient.
-This happens during periods of transition or when faced with new challenges.
+For most people, the imposter moments they experience are transient.
+They occur during periods of transition or when faced with new challenges.

-A good example is when someone new to the real estate industry experienced a breakthrough in their career.
-To many, it is an achievement worth celebrating.
+A good example is when someone new to the real estate industry experiences a career breakthrough.
+To many, this is an achievement worth celebrating.

-However to someone who is experiencing imposter syndrome, this is an imposter moment.
-They feel that they don't belong and is not as competent as what others think they are.
+However, for someone who is experiencing imposter syndrome, this is an imposter moment.
+They feel that they don't belong and are not as competent as others think they are.

-So while we celebrate the achievements, we have to be mindful to how he or she perceived this achievement.
+So, while we celebrating the achievements, we must be mindful of how they perceived them.

-While most imposter feelings are transient, it can become more chronic and interfere with the ability to perform at the best.
+While most imposter feelings are transient, they can become more chronic and interfere with the ability to perform at the best.

 Here are a few ways in which we can overcome imposter syndrome.